 What do I do if I have a medical problem after hours?

-If you have urgent issues after office hours we recommend that you visit the closest urgent care clinic.
-Asante, Providence and Valley Immediate Care all provide excellent urgent care services after hours.
-If you have a medical emergency please visit the nearest hospital emergency room in your area.
+If you have an urgent issue after hours, you will have the opportunity to “text” your provider during reasonable hours for medical advise and consultation.
+If you have an urgent issue outside of reasonable hours we recommend that your visit the closest urgent care clinic such as Valley Immediate Care or Providence Urgent Care.
+If you have a medical emergency please visit the nearest emergency room in your area.